 - Explore Real Alcazar

-- Wander the streets of Santa Cruz
+- Wander the streets of Barrio Santa Cruz

 - Tour Torre del Oro

 The itinerary above is basically the itinerary we followed for our 3 days in Seville.
 While it may seem like a lot each day, this itinerary actually allowed us plenty of time to sit and enjoy sangria, wine, and plenty of quaint tapas bars!

 This incredible church is not only architecturally beautiful inside and out, but it houses the tomb of Christopher Columbus, an important historical figure that Americans learn about as children, and a man who is often credited with discovering the Americas.

 BOOK SKIP-THE-LINE TICKETS TO THE SEVILLE CATHEDRAL AND GIRALDA TOWER NOW.